yoondowon/R_Crawling-Scrapping/README.md

 1.7 TV/Entertainment
 1.8 Sports

-2. The front page headlines of the newspaper in each press 2.1 Kyunghyang
+2. The front page headlines of the newspaper in each press.
+2.1 Kyunghyang
 2.2 Kukmin
 2.3 Donga